 Drew Brown has been involved with the marching and percussive arts since 2001 as a performer, educator, and designer.
-He is currently ensemble director at ConneXus Percussion where he also serves as both music coordinator and a member of the ConneXus Performing Arts Association, Inc. board of directors.
+He is currently Ensemble Director at ConneXus Percussion where he also serves as Music Coordinator and Front Ensemble Coordinator and as a member of the ConneXus Performing Arts Association, Inc. Board of Directors.

 Since 2015, Drew has worked with the Colts Drum and Bugle Corps where he is a front ensemble technician and electronics coordinator.